-Parcel: A contiguous lot or tract of land that is owned and recorded as property of the same person or controlled by a single entity.
+Parcel: A lot that is owned and recorded as property of the same person or controlled by a single entity.

 Park, Community: A park that provides a variety of small-scale, localized recreational facilities, such as playgrounds, tot lots, volleyball courts, basketball courts, tennis courts, and un-lit playing fields, designed to be within short distance of the primary users.